 Criteria for Conferment

 Those considered for Honorary Titles should meet an agreed Academic Profile in terms of their academic/professional standing.

 The steps of the process are as follows:

 - Heads of Schools approach potential nominees to discuss the possibility of an Honorary Title.

 - Candidates provide the School with access to a summary CV (three to five pages).
 Where a publicly accessible CV is available, the URL to this should be provided to the School.
 The CV should include the names of two external referees who have agreed to be consulted about the nomination.

 - The School completes the standard nomination form.
-The School will incude an URL to the candidate's CV on the form or provide a copy of the CV.
+The School will either include an URL to the candidate’s CV on the form or provide a copy of the CV.
 The School also includes the name of a third external referee who has agreed to be consulted about the nomination.

 - Referee details are not required for nominations of the title of Honorary Lecturer (both new and renewal), nor for the renewal of the title of Honorary Senior Lecturer, unless requested by the Honorary Titles Group at a later date.

 - Heads of Schools arrange for the School Management Board to consider all nominations against the approved Academic Profiles, and forward all nomination forms to Academic Affairs.

 - The Secretary of the Honorary Titles Group requests three external references for each nomination for Honorary Professor and Honorary Professor of Practice.
 The Group reserves the right to request references for nominations for Honorary Senior Lectureships and Honorary Lectureships.
 The School will be contacted if referee details are required.

 - The Honorary Titles Group considers all recommendations from Schools and brings forward recommendations to Academic Council.